endoli/ui-events/ui-events/README.md

 ## Minimum supported Rust Version (MSRV)

-This version of Input Types has been verified to compile with **Rust 1.73** and later.
+This version of UI Events has been verified to compile with **Rust 1.73** and later.

-Future versions of Input Types might increase the Rust version requirement.
+Future versions of UI Events might increase the Rust version requirement.
 It will not be treated as a breaking change and as such can even happen with small patch releases.

 <details>
 <summary>Click here if compiling fails.</summary>

-As time has passed, some of Input Types' dependencies could have released versions with a higher Rust requirement.
+As time has passed, some of UI Events' dependencies could have released versions with a higher Rust requirement.
 If you encounter a compilation issue due to a dependency and don't want to upgrade your Rust toolchain, then you could downgrade the dependency.

 ```sh